Say Goodbye to Body Acne: A Complete Guide to Body Acne Treatment

 Body acne can be treated in a variety of ways, including:

-- Topical treatments: Benzoyl peroxide, salicylic acid, or alpha hydroxy acids found in over-the-counter creams, lotions, and gels can help clear pores and soothe inflammation.
+- Topical treatments: Benzoyl peroxide, salicylic acid, or alpha hydroxy acids in over-the-counter creams, lotions, and gels can help clear pores and soothe inflammation.
 A dermatologist might also suggest topical medicines with a prescription, like retinoids or antibiotics.

 - Lifestyle changes: You can prevent and treat body acne by altering your diet, controlling your stress levels, and maintaining proper hygiene.